 Deploying and running Docker container-based software in the public cloud requires special security considerations in addition to those that apply when you run Docker on your own infrastructure.
 The usual Docker security analysis is still relevant, but there are some other things to bear in mind when using a CaaS (Containers-as-a-Service) provider, such as Amazon’s ECS, Microsoft’s Azure Container Service, or Oracle’s Container Cloud Service.

-This article explains the special security elements you should keep in mind when using a CaaS provider.
+This article explains the special security elements you should keep in mind when using CaaS providers.
 I discuss the rapid provisioning, scaling, and updates requirements of containerized applications, and explain how to develop a dynamic set of security policies for running containers on a CaaS.

 Docker Container Security Overview